 Are there different types of aerobic exercises to consider?

 Absolutely!
 There are low-impact activities like walking and swimming.
-There are also intense options like running or high-intensity interval training.
+Running or high-intensity interval training can also be an intense option.
 You can find what works best for you.

 Can anyone participate in aerobic exercises?